tanema/wrp/README.md

 # What this does not do (not sure if I care to implement them)
 - Dependency tree of any sort. it will not solve your version issues
-- Lock file to manage versions and files just locks down the versions it knows
 - Nested manifests

 # How does it work